 |Previous College:||Pittsburg State|

-Dennis Vilela is entering his seventh season with the Missouri Southern Baseball program.
-Dennis and his wife Krista live in Columbus, Kansas with their three children Tanner (20), Emma (10) and Jack (7).
+Dennis Vilela is entering his eighth season with the Missouri Southern Baseball program.
+Dennis and his wife Krista live in Columbus, Kansas with their three children Tanner (21), Emma (11) and Jack (8).

-Dennis coaches the hitters and catchers’ at MSSU.
-Over his last 6 seasons, he has coached 17 All-Conference players, including 2 All region players and 1 preseason All American.
-He also has had 5 players go on and play some form of professional baseball.
-His teams have had a .310 batting average or better the last 6 years and have averaged .442 Slugging Percentage and .390 On Base Percentage over this time span as well.
+Vilela coaches the hitters and catchers’ at MSSU.
+Over his last 7 seasons, he has coached 18 All-Conference players, including two All-Region players and one preseason All-American.
+He also has had six players go on and play some form of professional basebal, including last years sixth-round MLB selection by the Royals, Logan Moon.
+His teams have had a .310 batting average or better in six of the last seven years and have averaged .442 Slugging Percentage and .390 on-base percentage over this time span as well.
 The 2010 team broke the school record for homeruns with 64.

-Dennis played ball at Pratt Community College in Pratt, Kansas earning all-conference honors before transferring to Pittsburg State University in Pittsburg, Kansas.
+Vilela played ball at Pratt Community College in Pratt, Kansas earning all-conference honors before transferring to Pittsburg State University.
 During his stay at PSU he was named team captain as a junior and senior.

 After completion of college he went on to work various camps and showcases all over the country including the University of Notre Dame, University of Arkansas, and Mickey Owen Baseball School.
 He has spoken at many clinics including those at Mickey Owen Winter Clinics and the Kansas High School Baseball Coaches Association.

-Dennis has also been an associate scout with the Boston Red Sox and has had 49 former players that have been drafted or went on to play professional baseball.
+Vilela has also been an associate scout with the Boston Red Sox and has had 50 former players that have been drafted or went on to play professional baseball.